DHP-stottepakke/pages/pages/dmp_knowledge_base/difficult_faq.md

 Science Europe, an organisation of European funders (incl.
 RCN) has created a [rubic for reviewers](https://scienceeurope.org/media/22hpslfl/se-rdm-template-5-guidance-on-the-evaluation-of-data-management-plans.docx&ved=2ahUKEwiYo4uJur2IAxWkHBAIHZPOLLUQFnoECAwQAQ&usg=AOvVaw1hIpNDQG9JQ-kQM-PUwKwh) on minimal DMP requirements.

 ### Where can a DMP be published?
 * [Zenodo](https://zenodo.org/) is an agnostic research archive (operated by CERN) which allows you to share all sorts of research outputs including data managment plans.
-Zenodo also allows versioning and will create a DOI for your files.
+Zenodo also allows versioning and will create a unique DOI for your DMP versions.

 ### I feel it is too much work to prepare my data for archiving in a domain-specific archive